firecat53/py_curses_editor/README.rst

 * Text box can have a title and/or an outlined box
 * Text box can be initialized with existing text to edit
 * Password mode for hiding text entries
+* Paste in large blocks of text from primary clipboard
 * Pop-up help menu

 Requires: